Communications in Afghanistan

 Communications in Afghanistan is under the control of the Ministry of Communications and Information Technology (MCIT).
 It has rapidly expanded after the Karzai administration was formed in late 2001, and has embarked on wireless companies, internet, radio stations and television channels.

-The Afghan government signed a $64.5 million agreement in 2006 with China's ZTE on the establishment of a countrywide optical fiber cable network.
+The Afghan government signed a $64.5 million agreement in 2006 with China's ZTE on the establishment of a countrywide optical fiber telecommunications network.
 The project began to improve telephone, internet, television and radio services throughout Afghanistan.
 About 90% of the country's population had access to communication services by the end of 2013.

 Afghanistan uses its own space satellite called Afghansat 1.
 There are about 18 million mobile phone users in the country.
 Telecom companies include Afghan Telecom, Afghan Wireless, Etisalat, MTN, Roshan, Salaam.
-Around 20% of the population has access to the internet.
+Around 20% of the population has access to the Internet.

 Internet

 Afghanistan was given legal control of the ".af" domain in 2003, and the Afghanistan Network Information Center (AFGNIC) was established to administer domain names.
 The country has 327,000 IP addresses and around 6,000 .af domains.
 Internet in Afghanistan is accessed by over 9 million users today.
 According to a 2020 estimate, over 7 million residents, which is roughly 18% of the population, had access to the internet.
 There are over a dozen different internet service providers in Afghanistan.